VCityTeam/hera_utils/README.md

 ```

 ## Using Hera utils to submit a workflow

-### Prerequisites
+### K8s Prerequisites

-- Have all the necessary network access to connect to Rancher and Argo
+- Retrieve a KUBECONFIG file

-### Working on Rancher (K8S)
+- Retrieve a kubernetes **namespace** on which the user (associated to your KUBECONFIG file) has the rights of usage.
-- Create a project
+- Retrieve the Argo server URL

-- Create a namespace within the project (When creating the namespace, Rancher associates [role bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to the namespace to grant rights to the user)
+Note: if k8s cluster admin chose to use Rancher, to create a projet and to create an associated namespace (within the project), then your admin might have chose to grant rights to that namespace by using [role bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 ### Working on Argo
 - Ask the administrators to grant you access to the Argo service by providing your project and namespace